iskrisis/vector-electron-desktop/README.md

 # Vector Electron Desktop
 Simple Vector.im wrapped in electron to make desktop app.
-Its most of the code is from [electron-quick-start](https://github.com/electron/electron-quick-start).
+Most of the code is from [electron-quick-start](https://github.com/electron/electron-quick-start).

 ## How to build